 Product Design GCSE involves students in activities which develop innovation and flair.
 The course has no material bias; it anticipates that candidates will develop their skills through working with any appropriate material including, where and when appropriate, the use of ICT.

 Students study product specifications, evaluate existing products, generate design proposals and select appropriate materials, tools and equipment.
-They also develop awareness of consumer requirements, develop their ICT skills, using CAD and CAM design software packages and knowledge of manufacturing processes.
+The learn to sketch concepts and prototype ideas.
+They also develop awareness of consumer requirements, develop ICT skills using computer aided design and manufacture software packages, and develop knowledge of materials and manufacturing processes.

-Students will learn to deliver their thinking and design skills through iterative design processes that allow them to ‘explore, create and evaluate’ following practices and strategies used by the creative, engineering and manufacturing industries.
+Product Design in the sixth form focuses on consumer products and applications and their analysis in respect of materials, components, process and their selection and uses in products and/or systems.
+It also focuses on the selection and use of the above in industrial commercially viable products and practices.
 It is very beneficial should you be considering a career in the fields of design, engineering, architecture or manufacturing.
-The learning approach employed teaches you to solve problems logically, develop reasoning skills and work independently and is similar to that experienced in Higher Education and industry.
+The learning approach employed teaches you to solve problems logically, develop reasoning skills and work independently and is similar to that experienced in higher education and industry.

 "It makes me think about the impact the products I use everyday have on the world and our environment."
 Olivia